 Auditors must present their observations and recommendations in a tabular format.
-The table must include the:
+The table must include $\underline{\text{the}}$:

-- Reference number95

-- Regulatory obligation or asset management process effectiveness criterion 96

-- Audit or review priority

-- Observations, recommendations and details of any sample testing performed, such as the sample size, and non-compliances found.
+- the rReference number95 - the rRegulatory obligation or asset management process effectiveness criterion 96,97 - the aAudit or review priority - the auditor's eobservations and, recommendations and details of any sample testing performed, such as the sample size, and non-compliances found. - the aApplicable ratings.98

-- Applicable ratings.98